 What to expect

-The ASC New Student Welcome is a free program for new Métis, First Nations and Inuit students.
+The New Student Welcome is a free program hosted by the Aboriginal Students' Centre in late August for new Métis, First Nations and Inuit students.
 It’s a great way to get familiar with campus and meet new people before classes start in September.

 During the event, new Indigenous students will: